 Struggling what not to pack in your backpack for travel?
 Don’t worry, this post will have you covered.

-But while we’re travelling, and especially backpacking, space and weight is paramount.
+But, while we’re travelling and especially backpacking, space and weight are paramount.

 With so many airlines being stricter with their luggage allowance and to avoid unnecessary back pain and frustration with your pack it’s vital that we sacrifice anything that isn’t completely necessary.